2025 FIFA Club World Cup: Impact of added European fixtures

-The proposed expansion of the FIFA Club World Cup drew criticism from several football stakeholders, including FIFPRO, a global union representing players from 66 associations, and the World Leagues Forum, which represents 24 professional leagues, both citing concerns about player welfare and fixture congestion.
+The proposed expansion of the FIFA Club World Cup drew criticism from several football stakeholders, including FIFPRO, a global union representing players from 66 associations, and the World Leagues Forum, which represents 47 professional leagues, both citing concerns about player welfare and fixture congestion.
 La Liga also voiced opposition and threatened legal action.
 Critics accused FIFA of prioritising commercial interests over player health.
 The introduction of the annual FIFA Intercontinental Cup was similarly criticised.
 In May 2024, FIFPRO and the World Leagues Forum sent a letter to FIFA demanding rescheduling and reform of the FIFA International Match Calendar and warned of legal or other action if their concerns were ignored.
 On June 13, 2024, the English Professional Footballers' Association and France's Union Nationale des Footballeurs Professionnels filed a legal claim in the Business Court in Brussels to protest the tournament.
 FIFPRO also warned of potential strike action.
 On January 30, 2025, a meeting between FIFA and FIFPRO was held to address fixture congestion.
 In response to the criticism, FIFA stated that the Club World Cup's schedule followed the international calendar and allowed for rest before domestic competitions, adding that its events occupied just 1 percent of the football calendar and were agreed with players and confederations.

 Impact of multi-club ownership

 Several clubs in the 2025 FIFA Club World Cup were linked to multi-club ownership structures, raising concerns about conflicts of interest.
 Among them were Mexican sides Pachuca and León, both owned by Grupo Pachuca.
 FIFA regulations prohibit any club from owning shares in, being a member of, or exerting influence over another participating club, with "influence" defined through control of voting rights or decision-making authority.
 In November 2024, Costa Rican club Alajuelense requested FIFA to apply this rule and disqualify one of the two Grupo Pachuca clubs, threatening legal action if no action was taken.
 Alajuelense argued that it was next in line to qualify under CONCACAF's rankings, but FIFA determined the club could not be party to proceedings.
 On February 4, 2025, Alajuelense appealed to the Court of Arbitration for Sport against FIFA, Pachuca, and León.
 On March 21, FIFA announced that León had been removed from the tournament.
 According to The Guardian, a play-off would determine the replacement between Los Angeles FC, runner-up of the 2023 CONCACAF Champions League, and América, the highest-ranked Mexican club not already qualified.
-Alajuelense and Philadelphia Union were not considered.
+Alajuelense and the Philadelphia Union were not considered.
 León appealed, and hearings for both its case and Alajuelense's took place in April and May 2025 respectively, but on May 6 FIFA confirmed that León's expulsion would stand and that the play-off would proceed.
 LAFC secured the final spot with a 2–1 extra time win over América on May 31 at BMO Stadium.